-The Southern Counties Chess Union (SCCU) was founded in 1892 and is one of five constituent unions of the English Chess Federation (ECF).
+The Southern Counties Chess Union (SCCU) is one of the five constituent unions of the English Chess Federation (ECF).
 It was founded in 1892 as a union of county chess associations and in 1998 membership was extended to non-county chess associations, comprising independentlly run league, congress and junior organisations.

-At present, membership comprises seven county members and six non-county organisations.
-The counties are Buckinghamshire, Essex, Hertfordshire, Kent, Middlesex, Surrey and Sussex; and the non-county associations are Berkshire Junior Chess Association, Chess in Schools and Communities, Hampshire Junior Chess Association, Hastings International Congress, Maidenhead Chess Club, Oxfordshire Juniors, Richmond Junior Chess Club, and Thanet and East Kent Chess League.
+At present, membership comprises eight county members and six non-county organisations.
+The counties are Berkshire, Buckinghamshire, Essex, Hertfordshire, Kent, Middlesex, Surrey and Sussex; and the non-county associations are Berkshire Junior Chess Association, Chess in Schools and Communities, Hampshire Junior Chess Association, Hastings International Congress, Maidenhead Chess Club, Oxfordshire Juniors, Richmond Junior Chess Club, and Thanet and East Kent Chess League.

 The Union fulfills a number of significant roles:

 - As a constituent member of the ECF, it has the right to place motions on the agenda for ECF Council meetings and generally to represent the interests of its members.

 - It organises qualifying events for national competitions.
 The County Championships are well supported, with around 30 teams participating across six divisions.